eric-an/blog/_posts/2016-02-05-creating-a-CRUD-app.markdown

       @cause.users << @user if !@cause.users.include?(@user)
       redirect to "/causes"
     else
       erb :"causes/new", locals: {message: "The cause wasn't created."}
     end
   end
 end
 {% endhighlight %}

 The first few routes will `create` the form and process the form input to create a new `Cause`.
-The different attributes of the `Cause` (like name, description, and funding) will be defined with values from the form submission.
+The different attributes of the `Cause` (like name, description, created by the user, and funding) will be defined with values from the form submission.
 The user will also have an option to choose from an existing `Category` or create a new `Category` to associate with the `Cause`.

 To accomplish this, the `POST` method on the create action will utilize a conditional statement to check if a particular category checkbox has been marked.
 If not, a new `Category` will be created and associated with the new `Cause` with the value from the form input for a new category.